 Once this process is completed, the document(s) are returned to the requestor or the requestor's personal designee.

 You may request this letter by email to email@example.com.
 At a minimum, your request must include your name, the year you graduated from Wentworth, and the address to which you would like the letter sent.
 If the receiving country requires specific language in the letter, this must also be included with your request.
-Please allow one to three business days to fulfill your request.
+Please allow 10 business days to fulfill your request.

-If you are required to produce a notarized official transcript, please complete the transcript request and note on the form that the transcript needs to be notarized.
-Please allow one to three business days to fulfill your request.
+If you are required to produce a notarized official transcript, please complete the transcript request through www.getmytranscript.com and make a note that the transcript needs to be notarized.
+Please allow 10 business days to fulfill your request.

 Some receiving countries may require an apostille in addition to the documents provided by Wentworth.
 It is the responsibility of the requestor to determine if an apostille is necessary and determine the best way to have an apostille produced.
 The Massachusetts Secretary of State can produce apostilles, as can district courts.
 Please refer to this page for a full list of US authorities authorized to issue apostilles.
 We are unable to submit documentation on your behalf.

 More information on apostilles and the apostille process can be found on the Hague Convention website as well as the website for the US Department of State Office of Authentications.